wonyangcho/studylog/_posts/vision/Anomaly Detection in Video Sequence with Appearance-Motion Correspondence/Anomaly Detection in Video Sequence with Appearance-Motion Correspondence.md

 * By learning regular spatio-temporal patterns of skeleton features.
-* Skeletal movement를 두개의 sub-component로 분리: global body movement와 local body posture.
+* Skeletal movement를 두개의 sub-component로 분리
+  * **global body movement**: tracks **the dynamics of the whole body in the scene**
+  * **local body posture**: the local posture describes **the skeleton configuration** in the canonical coordinate frame of the body’s bounding box, where the global movement has been factored out.